Pamela Bruce BA PGDip MBACP Changing Space: Psychotherapy and Counselling

 I am a qualified integrative psychotherapist and counsellor (PGDip, Regents' University) registered with the British Association of Counselling and psychotherapy (BACP).

-In addition to my private practice in Banbury and Towcester, I also am a counsellor at the Oxford Women's Counselling Centre.
+In addition to my private practice in Towcester, I also do work for the Oxford Women's Counselling Centre.
 Previously I have worked at Northampton Counselling Service, a drug and alcohol rehabilitation centre and for the Samaritans.

 I practice integrative psychotherapy, which simply means that my approach encompasses a broad range of models and theories of psychology, psychotherapy and counselling (psychodynamic, humanistic, existential and behavioural).
 I draw on these diverse but often complimentary theories and approaches to tailor a path with the potential for change and healing for each individual person I work with.
 It is this, the relationship between myself and the people I work with, which I believe is the single most important factor in the positive outcome of therapy.